 Small cages are very bad, even in the short term, because they can develop behavioral problems in many rabbits.
 Just like dogs and cats, it is strongly recommended to have your rabbit sterilized.
 In fact, in females, this eliminates a very high case of mortality from uterine cancer.
 This also prevents excess hormones and the not always pleasant character that comes with it.
 This also very often allows your rabbit to be clean in the litter box.
 You should know that a sterilized rabbit has a longer lifespan, which is around 8 to 12 years.
 So yes, have your rabbit sterilized.

 Do you still want to adopt a rabbit?
 Alright Alright!
 Who will you turn to now?
 It is important to know that a rabbit coming from a pet store or a breeder will not be sterilized (unless there is an exception).
-Do you know that the cost of a sterilization is around $250 for a male, and $400 for a female?
+Do you know that the cost of a sterilization is around $300 for a male, and up to 500$ for a female?
 It's a lot of money, but it's important if you care about your rabbit's well-being.

 Stephanie